35 Comments

 Arthur Ranguette

-Farmington, NH · a month ago
+Farmington, NH · 3 months ago

 Peyronie's disease😆